aws-samples/mwaa-disaster-recovery/README.md

 - \[**1.a**] Assuming you host your DAGs code in a source code repository, your CICD pipeline deploys the code changes to the S3 bucket configured to host DAGs, plugins, and the requirements file.

 - \[**1.b**] For this architecture, we also assume that you have another S3 bucket deployed to the secondary region to host DAGs, plugins, and the requirements file with bucket versioning enabled.
 As a part of the CDK deployment of this project, we enable [cross-region replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html) from primary to the secondary region buckets.
-Any new changes to the primary DAGs bucket are replicated in the secondary region.
-However, for existing objects, a one-time replication will need to be performed using [S3 Batch replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-batch-replication-batch.html) to the secondary region bucket.
+Additionally, a StepFunctions workflow is triggered during the primary stack deployment to perform a one time replication of existing objects from primary DAGs bucket to the secondary DAGs bucket.
+Any new changes to the primary DAGs bucket are automatically replicated in the secondary region.

 - \[**1.c**] The CDK deployment of the [primary stack](lib/stacks/mwaa_primary_stack.py) deploys the [mwaa_dr](assets/dags/mwaa_dr/) framework package to the primary DAGs S3 bucket.
 This framework includes the ([backup_metadata](assets/dags/mwaa_dr/backup_metadata.py)) DAG, which periodically takes backup of the metadata store.
 The backup interval is configurable and should be based on the recovery point objective (RPO) -- the data loss time during a failure that can be sustained by the business.